Your birth partner’s main role is to be there to support and encourage you throughout labour and birth.

 Know the mother’s birth preferences

 Everyone has different ideas about what their ideal birth would be like.
 The more you understand about how the woman you’re supporting feels, and why, the better you’ll be at supporting her to have the birth she wants.

-- If she hasn’t yet decided where to give birth, you can help to research birth options – use our for guidance.
+If she hasn’t yet decided where to give birth, you can help to research birth options – use our Where to give birth tool for guidance.

-- Ask to read through her , or be there when she writes it, so you’re aware of her preferences when it comes to things like , positions during labour and skin-to-skin contact after the birth.
+Ask to read through her birth plan, or be there when she writes it, so you’re aware of her preferences when it comes to things like pain relief, positions during labour and skin-to-skin contact after the birth.

-- Go to with her, if possible, so you know about any medical concerns or specific worries she has.
+Go to antenatal appointments with her, if possible, so you know about any medical concerns or specific worries she has.
 You can also ask the midwife any questions that you have about the birth.